Acollab, the document management software for architects : organize efficiently

 Immediate usability

-Unlike many complex collaborative tools, Acollab focuses on:
+Unlike many complex collaborative softwares, Acollab focuses on:

 • An intuitive interface